 Commission meeting without regard to residence.
 Speakers should always talk directly into the microphone and begin by stating their name, full address and the name of any organization they represent.
-Abusive, profane or derogatory language, holding up signs, clapping and yelling will not be permitted.
-A show of hands or quietly standing will be permitted to show support for or opposition to a speaker's position.
+Abusive, profane or derogatory language, holding up signs, clapping, yelling, standing or laying in the aisles to show support for or opposition to a speaker will not be permitted, but a show of hands or quietly standing in place will be permitted to show support for or opposition to a speaker's position.

-VIII.
+VI.
 COMMITTEES

-- 1. Establishment.
+1. Establishment.
 The Commission may, by resolution, establish committees of the Commission to assist in any and all of its functions.
-Committees of the Commission may include any committee or task force created by the Commission, whether composed of commissioners only, members of the public only, staff members only, or a combination thereof.
+It is the intent of the Commission that the committee review process be an essential part of its legislative function.
+To that end, it shall be the policy and practice of the Commission to encourage committee review and recommendation for all agenda items.
+Committees of the Commission may include any committee or task force created by the Commission, whether composed of commissioners only, members of the public the Commission, whether composed of commissioners only, members of the public only, staff members only, or a combination thereof.
 Per the Organizational Act (Sec.
-10), it is mandatory there be an Audit Committee consisting of three (3) commissioners. - 2.
-Membership.
+10), it is mandatory there be an Audit Committee consisting of three (3) commissioners.

+- 2. Membership.
 The enabling item which creates a committee will indicate the number of members and the status of each.
 Members of committees may be designated as members without voting privileges.
 Quorum for all committees will consist of a majority of its voting membership.
 Nothing prohibits any and all commissioners from attending and participating in the discussions of any and all committees. - 3.
 Purpose.
 Each committee established by the Commission shall be charged with a specific purpose.
-Each committee shall not address or consider other matters.
-If created by resolution, a committee automatically shall dissolve at the end of the first business meeting of the Commission in a given calendar year unless expressly reauthorized by the Commission, or shall dissolve at a date certain specified in the enabling resolution. - 4.
-Committee Appointments.
-The presiding officer shall appoint the members and chair of all committees of the Commission and all vacancies.
-All appointments shall be in writing.
-Any appointment may be rejected by a majority vote of the total membership of the Commission. - 5.
-Temporary Committees.
-If the presiding officer deems that a proposed agenda item needs the attention of a temporary committee, he or she may authorize in writing a committee to hear the item before the next meeting.
-This committee will last until the next regular or special called meeting unless further authorized by resolution of the Commission. - 6.
+Each committee shall not address or consider other matters not assigned to a committee.
+If created by resolution, a committee automatically shall dissolve at the end of the first business meeting of the Commission in a given calendar year unless expressly reauthorized by the Commission, or shall dissolve at a date certain specified in the enabling resolution.

+- 4. Temporary Committees.
+If the presiding officer deems that a proposed agenda item needs the attention of a temporary committee, he or she may authorize in writing or verbally at a Board meeting or Committee of the Whole meeting a committee to hear the item before the next meeting.
+This committee will last until the next regular or special called meeting unless further authorized by resolution of the Commission. - 5.
 Recommendations.
 Committees only give recommendations with respect to agenda items.
 These recommendations include, but are not limited to, the following: - (a) Pass; - (b) Do not pass; - (c) Pass as amended; - (d) Hold in committee upon request of proposer; - (e) Hold in committee for further study; and - (f) No recommendation.